bodgergely/bodgergely.github.io/_posts/2018-07-19-buggy-syscall.markdown

 ### The new userspace 'syscall'

-On x86 linux kernel uses registers to pass parameters to function if it can so we need to repsect that when using internal kernel functions. https://kernelnewbies.org/ABI
+On x86 linux kernel uses registers to pass parameters to function if it can so we need to repsect that when interfacing with internal kernel functions. https://kernelnewbies.org/ABI

-// Callback to be installed as syscall to change the process credentials

 {% highlight c %}
 #define SYS_CALL_TABLE_BASE  0x8000e348       // sys_call_table